 Whether you’re managing client expectations, working on projects, coordinating with freelancers, or looking for new clients, you’re going to want an app that can help you with all of it.

 Apps like Dubsado can help you track clients, manage payments, track projects and work with subcontractors, and automate email messages to clients.
 It’s sort of a one-and-done system that can help you manage client projects, needs, and invoices.

 Like Dubsado, 17Hats is a business tool to help freelancers and entrepreneurs manage their business better.
 It will help you automate questionnaires, create to-do lists, use email templates, track your time, and invoice with ease.

 Trello, or Asana can help you keep your projects in order.
 If you’re a freelancer, you may not have a project manager there to help you organize everything.
-Apps like Trello and Asana can help you schedule to-dos, organize daily, weekly, or monthly tasks, and hit your professional goals easier.
+Apps like Trello, Monday, or Asana can help you schedule to-dos, organize daily, weekly, or monthly tasks, and hit your professional goals easier.

 Jumpchart is a free web planning app that can help you manage client projects, lay out your web content, and coordinate with your colleagues.
 We love it for organizing larger content-based products, but it’s great to use in conjunction with the apps mentioned above.

 Get Your Expenses and Savings in Place